 Child Support Lawyer in Toronto

 If a couple has children, one of the many issues which must be resolved during a divorce is child support.
 All dependent children have a legal right to be financially supported by his or her parents.
-Parents who live together typically support their children together, and divorced parents usually have parenting plans in which a child has shared time with their parents.
+Parents who live together typically support their children together, and divorced parents usually have an arrangement in which a child primarily lives with one parent who is said to have custody of the child, while the other parent has regular access.

-The parenting plan (at one time called custody agreement) is generally written in a separation agreement or a court order, or, in some cases, could occur absent a court order or separation agreement (de facto).
+The custody arrangement is generally written in a separation agreement or a court order, or, in some cases, could occur absent a court order or separation agreement (de facto custody).
+While the parent with primary custody has the primary responsibility for the day-to-day care of the child as well as for the ordinary expenses, the other parent is required to help pay the expenses for the child through child support.

 Which Parent is Responsible for Child Support?

 Child support is usually applied for by one parent right after the separation, or when applying for a divorce, but can actually be done any time thereafter.
 Even in situations where the child spends an equal amount of time with both parents, the parent with the higher income may be required to pay child support.
 The parent paying child support is known as the payor parent.
-Parents are allowed to attempt to reach an agreement regarding child support on their own, but it has to be in line with the Guidelines prior to going to court, or the judge will determine the amount based on the child support tables.
+Parents are allowed to attempt to reach an agreement regarding child support on their own, prior to going to court, or the judge will determine the amount based on the child support tables.

 How are Child Support Amounts Determined?